How Yoga Can Help Improve Digestion

 is an increase in demand for jobs that are intellectually intensive and a decrease in the

-demand for labour intensive jobs.
+demand for labor-intensive jobs.
 This increases the proportion of the working population

 with a sedentary lifestyle, affecting the digestive system.
 This paper suggests the

-incorporation of certain yoga practises that could benefit the digestive system of a typical
+incorporation of certain yoga practices that could benefit the digestive system of a typical

 desk-bound individual in a First World country.